*Plastic Free Swindon can now be found at https://plasticfreeswindon.org*

 We started the Plastic Free Swindon campaign for Plastic Free July in 2018 with a joint litter picker in Pinehurst with RSPCA North Wiltshire.
 This was after conversations about how plastic and other waste products pose a very real threat to wildlife and domestic animals.
 They kindly wrote an article for SCAN about the importance of this aspect of their work.

 Since then, we’ve had many litter picks all over Swindon, working with local groups such as:

-We joined Swindon Street Reps for a litter pick in Penhill and they joined us in Pinehurst.
-Plastic waste also affects local communities.
-It is a blot on the landscape and, often, unhygienic.
+– Swindon Street Reps: a community-focused organisation with several groups around Swindon.
+Their work has been empowering for local communities, and much-needed as funding for council services from central government have diminished.
+The Junior Reps has proven to be a fantastic initiative for both young people and the wider community.
 Swindon Street Reps are about community involvement and responsibility towards making local areas nice for people to live.
 The Junior Reps are the younger Street Reps, learning good skills and values.
 Swindon Street Reps run regular litter picks and get involved in many other ways in local communities.

 – CARIG (Central Residents Improvement Group): a community group in central Swindon covering a wide area including the railway village and canal path.
 CARIG are connected to the Mechanics Trust and meet monthly to discuss local issues and plan action.

 – Savernaake Street Social Hall: Eastcott Community Organisation do some great work in the community, including regular events such as The Repair Cafe and Free Shop and Window Wanderland.
 We put on an excellent cultural litter pick with them and local historian, Andy Binks, in October 2019.